GEM-benchmark/NL-Augmenter/docs/doc.md

 **Paraphrasers and Data Augmenters:** Besides perturbations, we welcome transformation methods that act like paraphrasers and data augmenters.
 For non-deterministic approaches, we encourage you to specify metrics which can provide an estimate of the generation quality.
 It is preferred to have a high precision transformation generator compared to a low accuracy one.
 And hence it's okay if your transformation selectively generates.
 If your transformation loads a deep-learning model, especially a heavy one (like BERT or T5 or their cousins), set the heavy variable to `True`.

-**Test Cases:** At least 5 examples should be added in the file `test.json` as test cases for every added transformation.
+**Test Cases:** We recommend you to add 5 examples in the file `test.json` as test cases for every added transformation.
 These examples serve as test cases as well as provide reviewers a sample of your transformation's output.
-The format of `test.json` can be borrowed from the sample transformations [here.](../interfaces)
+The format of `test.json` can be borrowed from the sample transformations [here.](../interfaces).
+Addition of the the test cases is not mandatory but is encouraged.

 **Evaluating Robustness:** A transformation's potential to act as a robustness tool should be tested via executing [`evaluate.py`](../evaluation) and the corresponding performance should be mentioned in the README.